 “How much longer will that take?” the wolf asked.

 “It will only add a day to our schedule,” the captain replied.
-“The flight time is roughly twenty hours to our Tanthean destination, with another two to load up and square away the manifest.”
+“The flight time from here is roughly twenty hours to our Tanthean destination, with another two hours to load up and square away the manifest.”

 The wolf made a casual gesture of his hand through the air.
 “An extra day won’t matter,” he said.
 “How long will it take us to get to Pomen from there?”